Home / Blog / Can You Have Two Dental Plans? Understanding Dual Dental Coverage

 Dual dental coverage is when you’re covered under two different dental insurance plans.
 This type of coverage usually occurs when you have two jobs that each offer dental benefits, or you’re covered under your spouse’s plan along with your own dental coverage.

-Dual dental coverage can be seen as supplemental dental coverage, filling in the gaps of your coverage when you reach your primary policy’s spending annual spending limit or when a plan doesn’t cover necessary or desired dental treatments.
+Dual dental coverage can be seen as supplemental dental coverage, filling in the gaps of your coverage when you reach your primary policy’s annual spending limit or when a plan doesn’t cover necessary or desired dental treatments.

 Understanding Coordination of Benefits (COB)

 When you visit a dentist with dual dental coverage, they need to figure out which plan pays for what dental care to ensure the cumulative coverage doesn’t surpass 100% of the total charges.
 This process is called coordination of benefits (COB).
-State laws and regulations play an important role when it comes to coordination of benefits.
+State laws and regulations play an important role when it comes to the coordination of benefits.
 Some rules limit what a plan can cover, while other provisions might involve a detailed process to adopt.
 Ultimately, COB helps avoid payment delays and ensures that insurers process your claims correctly.

 What is secondary dental insurance?